-Potholes are a huge problem all over North America, but nowhere are the detrimental effects more evident than in Canada's capital, Ottawa.
-The city has experienced 42 freeze-thaw cycles since November and has performed nearly 30,000 pothole repairs since winter started.
+Potholes are a huge problem all over North America, but nowhere are the detrimental effects more evident than in Canada’s capital, Ottawa.
+According to CTV News, the city experienced over 40 freeze-thaw cycles during the 2018-2019 winter, which created tens of thousands of potholes that need to be fixed.

 How Potholes Form: Explaining the Freeze-Thaw Cycle

 During the freeze-thaw cycle, the water in concrete can expand by about 9%.
 As this happens pressure increases, and if pressure exceeds the tensile strength of concrete damage will occur.
 The thawing process that follows causes the pavement to contract and crack, furthering the damage.
 This repetitive cycle, combined with high volumes of traffic, can cause cracking, crumbling, and major potholes on road surfaces.

 Potholes may not seem like a major threat to infrastructure, but they can run cities hundreds of thousands of dollars in repair costs every year.
 And as statistics show, these costs are increasing.
 According to Ottawa’s draft budget for 2020, Ottawa set aside $9.8 million dollars for pothole repairs, an increase of 7% from last year!

 Even with this enormous amount of funding, there are still potholes that do not get repaired.
 It also doesn’t take into account claims made against the city for pothole-related damage to vehicles.